kbrown01/Vizio_DirecTV/README.md

 directv_tune:
   url: http://{{ ipAddress }}:8080/tv/tune?clientAddr={{ clientAddr }}&major={{ channel }}&minor=65535
 ```
 These two REST sensors allow me to send a keypress  or a direct command to tune to a specific channel .
-The second thing is used for your favorites, like sending directly tune the DirecTV unit to channel "206".
+The second sensor is used for favorites, like sending a command to directly tune the DirecTV unit to channel "206".
 The first sensor is just like pressing a key on the remote.
 Now that key could be something like "menu" or "guide" or it could be the "3" on the keypad.
+Just like the DirecTV remote, sending commands this way you have to get the timing right, pausing too long while entering "3-6-0" might land you at channel 36 or even channel 0.
+But the DirecTV remote entity never worked for me so this is much better (no worse than the actual remote control).

 You can see there are some variables needed here: